evil-mad/politicians-to-poop/README.md

 The following individuals are currently identified as "major" political candidates, meeting the necessary criteria for inclusion in this list:

-Republicans: Ted Cruz, Carly Fiorina, Ben Carson, Marco Rubio, Rick Santorum, Lindsey Graham, George Pataki, Rand Paul, Mike Huckabee, Rick Perry, Jeb Bush, Donald Trump, Bobby Jindal, Chris Christie, Scott Walker, John Kasich and Jim Gilmore.
+Republicans: Ted Cruz, Carly Fiorina, Ben Carson, Marco Rubio, Rick Santorum, Rand Paul, Rick Perry, Jeb Bush, Donald Trump, Chris Christie, Scott Walker, John Kasich and Jim Gilmore.

-Democrats: Hillary Clinton, Bernie Sanders, Lincoln Chafee, Martin O'Malley, and Jim Webb.
+Democrats: Hillary Clinton and Bernie Sanders

 Third-party and independent candidates: Roseanne Barr, Zoltan Istvan, Waka Flocka Flame, Vermin Supreme, Robert David Steele, Jill Stein, and Dan Bilzerian.
 (While none of these yet seem "major" to our untrained eyes, it is good to have some names here as placeholders for future use.)